Realistic Expectations for our Conventional Thyroid Appointments

 You should be able to expect these things from your conventional thyroid appointments:

-- Your doctor should be willing to discuss the various options for thyroid medication, including natural desiccated thyroid medication, hypoallergenic synthetic medications, adding in T3 medication, and writing a prescription for the BRAND NAME that works best for you, if you have one.
+• Your doctor should be willing to discuss the various options for thyroid medication, including natural desiccated thyroid medication, hypoallergenic synthetic medications (like Tirosint), adding in T3 medication (liothyronine), and writing a prescription for the BRAND NAME that works best for you if you have one.

-- Your doctor should not be dismissive of the residual symptoms that their prescribed medications are not relieving (or even causing).
+• Your doctor should not dismiss the residual symptoms that their prescribed medications are not relieving (or even causing).

-- While a conventional doctor doesn’t take a root cause approach the way a functional medicine doctor does, they should still be willing to consider and have a respectful conversation about the work you’ve done as a patient, outside the conventional realm.
+• While a conventional doctor doesn’t take a root cause approach like a functional medicine doctor does, they should still be willing to consider and have a respectful conversation about the work you’ve done as a patient outside the conventional realm.
+Eye rolling, scolding, and speaking condescendingly about other medical philosophies are all good signs it's time for a new doctor.
+Doctors of all types and backgrounds should be able to acknowledge and make space for the blind spots and shortcomings of their chosen dogma.

 Remember, the doctors are (usually) not the villains in this story.